frostcandy/vote_server/README.md

 # CONFIG SETUP
+-- copy the file config/config.ini.tmp to config/config.ini
+-- The software will use the config.ini file for configuration.

 debugmode = 1     : default 0, you don't need to change this

 The database credentials can be removed after your first deployment